 When you first attend the hospital, or at some time while you are receiving treatment, you may be asked to take part in a clinical trial.

 Funding for research comes from a number of resources, including The Biomedical Research Centre (BRC) for cancer at The Royal Marsden and The Institute of Cancer Research (ICR).
 Both undertake pioneering research into the prevention, diagnosis and treatment of cancer.
-At any one time, The Royal Marsden is involved in around 750 clinical trials, of which about 550 are open to recruitment.

 What are their objectives?